-It’s also normal to encounter wild monkeys and Kintamani dogs in here.
+It’s also normal to encounter wild monkeys and Kintamani dogs here.
 They might be friendly but be careful with monkeys because they like to steal hiker’s food.

 The journey to get down is also challenging.
 It takes the same amount of time to get down from the summit.
-In total it will take 4 to 5 hours for a roundtrip.
+In total, it will take 4 to 5 hours for a roundtrip.

 Another popular spot around the mountain is Lake Batur.
 This lake is located about 1.050m above sea level, in the secondary caldera at the base of the mountain.
-The lake has a crescent shape, 16km wide and about 50km deep.
+The lake has a crescent shape, 16 km wide, and about 50km deep.
 Nature-wise, Lake Batur is serene and surrounded by hills and trees.

 On the way go back, hikers could stop at natural hot springs near the lake.
-Have some rest and take a dip into hot water here.
+Have some rest and take a dip in hot water here.
 There are also floating restaurants and geopark museums located nearby.

 Luwak Coffee Plantation

 While staying at Kintamani, why don’t visit the Luwak coffee plantation?
-Luwak coffee or civer cat coffee is the most expensive coffee in the world due to its uncommon method.
+Luwak coffee or civet cat coffee is the most expensive coffee in the world due to its uncommon method.
 At this site, people will get to see the process and even try different types of coffee and herbal tea as well.

 The only restroom around the hiking route is located at the base, so make sure to have a toilet break before the trip begins.
 Prepare small notes for about Rp5.000 to use the toilet.
 At the first checkpoint, there will be lots of small kiosks and locals selling instant noodles, sweet corn, and hot drinks.